Biendeo/My-Clone-Hero-Tweaks/AccuracyIndicator/README.md

 ### Configuring
 You can press `Ctrl + Shift + F7` to open the configuration menu at any time in Clone Hero.
 This lets you access the details of every element used by the tweak, from the position, colour, size, alignment, and formatting.
 It also lets you change some of the settings of the tweak's functionality.
 Simply navigate the menus and change the details of settings as you please.
 The elements on-screen will change in real time to help you create the layout you desire.

 **The config is saved only when you press the `Save Config` button**,, so if you decide to close your game before closing the window, your settings will not be saved.
-If you wish to reset the config, just simply delete `AccuracyIndicatorConfig.xml` (or rename or changing anything such that the file doesn't exist with its original name), and run Clone Hero again.
+If you wish to reset the config, just simply delete `com.biendeo.accuracyindicator.config.xml` (or rename or changing anything such that the file doesn't exist with its original name), and run Clone Hero again.
 Several defaults of the tweak are based on your screen resolution at the time, so if elements are a bit oddly positioned, try resetting your config.

 Enabling `Test Layout` at the top of the configuration window will make the indicator visible at all times.
 This is useful for helping you arrange the indicator where you want without it disappearing.
 This mode is not really intended for regular usage, so it is recommended to disable it when you are finished (or not, it's your indicator 🤷‍♂️).